-Securities that are backed by fixed-rate mortgage loans and that bear a CI, CL, CN or CT pool prefix currently are eligible for "good delivery" into a "to be announced" or "TBA" trade.
-A TBA pool may include mortgage loans with the special features described in "-Special Feature Mortgage Loans" if the aggregate issue date unpaid principal balance of those mortgage loans does not exceed 10% of the issue date principal balance of the related certificates.
+Securities that are backed by fixed-rate mortgage loans and that bear a CI, CL, CN or CT pool prefix are generally eligible for "good delivery" into a "to be announced" or "TBA" trade; however, the pool prefixes which are eligible for "good delivery" into a TBA trade are subject to change at any time.
+A TBA pool may include mortgage loans with the special features described in "-Special Feature Mortgage Loans" if the aggregate issue date unpaid principal balance of those mortgage loans does not exceed (a) 10% of the issue date principal balance of the related certificates for any single special feature, or (b) subject to certain exceptions, 15% of the issue date principal balance of the related certificates for any combination of special features.
+The exceptions are described below in this section and under "-'J' Prefix Pools for Fixed-Rate Mortgage Loans."